-The absorbents of the Testicle are numerous and large: according to Dr. W. Hunter, they can sometimes be very completely injected by a pipe thrust into the substance of the testicle, and, according to Cruikshank, very advantageously from the vas deferens.† They form two layers, one superficial coming from the tunica vaginalis testis, and the other from the substance of the gland.
-They, finally, unite into some six or eight trunks, which ascend with the chord through the abdominal canal.
+The absorbents of the Testicle are numerous and large: according to Dr. W. Hunter, they can sometimes be very completely injected by a pipe thrust into the substance of the testicle, and, according to Cruikshank[†], very advantageously from the vas deferens, which has succeeded in my own hands.
+They form two layers, one superficial coming from the tunica vaginalis testis, and the other from the substance of the gland.
+They, finally, unite into some six or eight trunks, which[‡] ascend with the chord through the abdominal canal.
 Occasionally, one or more of them is as large as a crow-quill.
 By following the course of the spermatic artery, they at last terminate in the lumbar glands.